smtilson/emmetts_national_treasures/README.md

 A certain amount of joshing should be enabled, as long as nothing is taken too seriously.

+## Deployment/Installation

+### DRF Browseable API

+Remember to run `python manage.py collectstatic` to collect static files before running the server if you want to be able to use the DRF browsable API.

 ## References
 The following references were useful: